cfjedimaster/fireflyapi/articles/process_remove_bg/article.md

 # Automating Imaging Workflows - Background Removal at Scale

 One of the more simpler APIs to use with the [Photoshop API](https://developer.adobe.com/firefly-services/docs/photoshop/) is the ability to remove a background.
-You provide a source, an output, and that's pretty much it.
-But where the real power comes in is setting this up to work at scale, where automation is used to handle this task automatically, saving your designers time in their day to day workload.
+You provide a source and an output, and that's pretty much it.
+But where the real power comes in is setting this up to work at scale, where automation is used to handle this task automatically, saving your designers time in their day-to-day workload.
 In this article, we'll demonstrate an example of how such a workload could be built.

 ## Prerequisites